OUR STAFF

 Andrew joined the Camp Susan Curtis team in December of 2022.
 He was born and raised in Rye, New York where he attended Rye High School, and then moved to Maine to attend Colby College.
 After graduating in 2019 with a degree in American Studies, Andrew pursued his interest in Outdoor Education.
 He has worked as a Field Teacher at the W. Alton Jones Environmental Ed.
 Center in Rhode Island, as an assistant teacher at the Pine Grove School in Falmouth, and most recently as a Kindergarten teacher at Ketcha Outdoors in Scarborough.
 Through these positions, he saw the many positive impacts that exploring the outdoors can have on kids, and believes that these experiences should be accessible to all.

-Andrew currently lives in Portland with three roommates, and loves to surf at Scarborough Beach, play Left Field on his slow pitch softball team, and play music with his friends.
+Andrew currently lives in Scarborough, and loves to surf at Scarborough Beach, play Left Field on his slow pitch softball team, and play music with his friends.
+He also volunteers with Teens to Trails as a co-facilitator of the organization’s Youth Advisory Council, which is made up of high school students across the state of Maine.

 OUR CAMP STAFF